New Teams

 For the actual scripture memorization, any KJV bible will allow students to memorize the scriptures.
 Over the years however it has been found that the following resources available on Bible Quiz Shop will assist students greatly in the memorization and retention process.

-1. Scripture Potions (Small booklets that contain only the amount of scripture that is being used that year) are ideal for individual study.
+1. Scripture Portions (Small booklets that contain only the amount of scripture that is being used that year) are ideal for individual study.

 2. Verse Flashcards allow quizzers to go through individual chapters or the entire text with verses mixed up on individual cards to increase recall and improve knowledge of the text.